memorabilien/validate-zipcodes/README.md

 Not every 5 digit number is automatically a zip code...
 As of now Regular Expression seem to be the fastest way of validating if a zip code actually exists.
 No slow backend validation needed, just some fancy RegExp.

+So Why val-zip?
+Because it is free for commercial use and it is super fast and light weight with only 305kB size.

-As of now only the Regular Expressions for
+As of now the Regular Expressions for

 * Germany
 * Austria
 * Switzerland
-* USA(5-Digit version)
+* USA (5-Digit version)
 * Belgium
 * Denmark
 * Czechia